tunirsaha/draw-chess-board/README.md

 ## Features

-- **Dynamic Board Generation**: The chess board is dynamically generated using JavaScript configuration passed in the footer of the index.html file.
+The chess board is dynamically generated using JavaScript based on a configuration defined in the usage(#usage).

 ## Usage

+The keys of the ocnfiguration that can be passed in the footer of the index.html file are as follows:

 - sizeInPx(Number): Define Size of board in pixels
 - colors(Array): Define the bi-colors for the tiles